neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/Mr. Death The Rise and Fall of Fred A. Leuchter Jr..md

 ---

 # Mr. Death The Rise and Fall of Fred A. Leuchter Jr. (1999)

-A cinematic portrait of the life and career of the infamous American execution device designer and holocaust denier.
+​​A cinematic portrait of the life and career of the infamous American execution device designer and holocaust denier.

+**7.5** on [object Object]